Having alcohol problems and need to break the habit of drinking too much?

-Most of us are creatures of habit, and certain habits like overdrinking can be a challenge to change.
-This is why CheckUp &Choices recommends doing a “30”to help change drinking habits.
+We are all creatures of habit, and certain habits like drinking too much can be a challenge to change.
+This is why CheckUp &Choices recommends doing a “30”to help you start to change your drinking.

-So, if you’re ready to reap the benefits of a break from alcohol this January (or “Dryuary” to those who take the month off from drinking) here are ten tips to help you succeed:
+So, if you’re ready to reap the benefits of a break from alcohol, here are ten tips to help you succeed:

 1. List the Advantages